reginacastrovilli/DNNkit/README.md

 - training fraction (-t): relative size of the training sample, between 0 and 1

 All these flags are mandatory but only the first two must be specficied by the user (the other five can also assume their default values).

+# Step 4) at this point you might want to use your (p)DNN into the CxAODReader.
+In order to do so, you first have to convert the model into a format that can be read by the reader.The interface between the neural network and the reader is the lwtnn package: https://github.com/lwtnn/lwtnn.
+This latter comes together with a bunch of conversion scripts.
+IMPORTANT NOTICE: the CxAODReader also has a duplicate of the lwtnn package.
+However, as of 2021-05-27, the lwtnn used by the reader is a deprecated version.
+For converting the model, please clone the latest version of lwtnn from its git repository.
+Detailed instructions on how to use the conversion tools are found in the README thereof.
+In summary, as we use a sequential model, we need to run the following command:

+  $ python lwtnn/converters/keras2json.py architecture.json variables.json weights.h5 > neural_net.json